septentrio-gnss/mosaicHAT/README.md

 ### Power Sources

-mosaicHAT could be powered by three options; Raspberry Pi, Micro USB and external power pin headers. mosaic module itself runs on 3.3V, thus a voltage regulator is used (LD1117AS33TR).
-According to its datasheet, the regulator's maximum input is 15V.
-Raspberry Pi and Micro USB already provide 5V.
-User should be careful when connecting higher voltage to external power pin headers.
-Though 5V is preferable, user can input up to 15V only if both VANT and FTDI PWR SRC jumpers are connected to 3.3V.
-Pin headers of 5V in the jumpers are connected directly to the input source as it's presumed to be 5V.

 Schottky diodes (MBRX120LF-TP) are used to insure one-way current direction.
 Decoupling capacirors (100nF and 10uF) are used according to regulator’s datasheet.
 Following is the power part of schematic.